varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 ### onclick
-An elegant way is to provide data for a JavaScript component using natural JavaScript format, such as hash.
+An elegant way is to provide data for a JavaScript component using natural JavaScript format, such as hashes.
 Here the event attributes can serve us again.

 ```
 <input